 The range can be calculated using any geocentric coordinate system (e.g. GSE).

 Dates min & max range subtract --------------------- -------------------- ----------------- launch to 10/22/97, 40483 - 1473600 km 0.135 - 4.915 sec 10/22/97 to 12/31/97, 1473600 - 1338223 km 4.915 - 4.464 sec 01/01/98 to current, 1393766 - 1602432 km 4.649 - 5.345 secThe range varies with both the 6-month L1 orbit and the annual solar orbit.

 J. Bartels defined his calendar based on observations of daily geomagnetic activity.
 Over long periods the geomagnetic recurrence rate is very close to 27 days.
 (The equatorial rotation rate of the Sun is also close to 27 days.)
 Rotation 1 Day 1 in this sequence was assigned arbitrarily by J. Bartels to February 8, 1832.

-Here is a list of bartels rotation start-times for the ACE mission.
+bartels rotation start-times for the ACE mission (text file).